runziggurat/zcash/src/tools/crawler/README.md

     -s, --seed-addrs <SEED_ADDRS>...
             A list of initial standalone IP addresses and/or DNS servers to connect to

+    -n, --node-listening-port <NODE_LISTENING_PORT>
+            Default port used for connecting to the nodes [default: 8233]

     -V, --version
             Print version information
 ```